 Every day, we face trade-offs for how to best use our money.
 We constantly have to choose between competing uses of finite resources.
 But the cost of missed opportunities can be very high — very, very high.

-In a prior business life, I was a financial advisor who was also involved in the training and development of other advisors.
+In a prior business life, I was a financial adviser who was also involved in the training and development of other advisers.
 In doing this work, I presented a lot of seminars.
 A staple of basic financial seminars?
 An illustration of opportunity cost.

 The Rule of 72

 To understand the illustration, you need to understand the “rule of 72.”
 This rule is an approximation of how long it will take for an investor’s money to double at a given rate of return.
 It states that if you take the number of years it takes for the investment to double and multiply that by the rate of return, your answer will come out to 72 — approximately.

 For example, let’s say that you want to know how long it will take for your investment to double at an eight percent rate of return.
 The rule of 72 here says that eight times the length of time to double equals 72.
 So to solve for the length of time, we divide 72 by eight.
 The result?
 It will take about nine years (72 ÷ 8 = 9).

 Naturally, you can also use the rule to find the approximate rate of return needed to double an investment in a given timeframe.
 For example, to determine the return required to double an investment in 10 years, we divide 72 by 10 to find it takes a return rate of approximately 7.2 percent to double an investment in 10 years (72 ÷ 10 = 7.2).

 Now that we’re all on the same page with the rule of 72, let’s return to our discussion of opportunity cost.
 In this opportunity cost example, a hypothetical person — let’s call him Pat — changes jobs.
 Pat is 29 years old and plans to retire at age 65.
 That puts retirement a distant 36 years away.